diego-rojo-lenio/slate/source/includes/_errors.md

 ```

 <aside class="warning">
-    In case of error, don't forget to include the error property.
-Otherwise, MiLenio will determine that the request was valid.
+    In case of error, don't forget include the error property.
+Otherwise, MYLenio will determine that the request was valid.
 </aside>

 The Custom App API uses the following codes: